 We made a few pit stops on the way of course!

-Then again, I guess if there ever was a place to do it, it would be Iceland)
+Then again, I guess if there ever was a place to do it, it would be Iceland.

-Finally we arrived at Jökulsárlón…
+Finally, we arrived at Jökulsárlón.

-The weather was as expected but it was actually quite thrilling to be exploring the Iceberg Lagoon with the snow!
+The weather was as expected but it was actually quite thrilling to be exploring the Iceberg Lagoon with the snow.

-Finally we headed off on a long drive to the next hotel we would be staying in and the storm fully kicked in!
+Finally, we headed off on a long drive to the next hotel we would be staying in and the storm fully kicked in!

 These are the photos I’d been meaning to show you about how snowy it had been all week in Iceland!
-Oddly enough, the snow also clears quite quickly but when it snow, it truly goes for gold!
+Oddly enough, the snow also clears quite quickly but when it snows, it truly goes for gold.

-We stopped by again on the way back at the glaciers.
-Now these are the glaciers are the ones that have ice caves but unfortunately we still couldn’t go in (not that we tried to at this stage), it was still great to see it in person though!
-And we have more reasons to return to Iceland! 😉
+Now, these are the glaciers are the ones that have ice caves but unfortunately, we still couldn’t go in (not that we tried to at this stage), it was still great to see it in person though!